labwc/labwc/CONTRIBUTING.md

 - In most cases be prefixed with "area: " where area refers to a filename or identifier for the general area of the code being modified.
-- Not capitalize the first word following the "area: " prefix, unless it's a name, acronym or similar.
+- Not capitalize the first word following the "area: " prefix, unless it's a name, acronym, or similar.
 - Skip the full stop

-And please wrap the commit message at max 74 characters, otherwise `git log` and similar look so weird.
+And please wrap the commit message at max 74 characters, otherwise `git log` and similar look very weird.
 URLs and other references are exempt.

 # Unit Tests